Navy-gif/Navy-gif/README.md

 <!--
 **Navy-gif/Navy-gif** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Computer Engineering student.
+I work on things here and there.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...